Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 * Added support for NFSv4.1 with KRB5i
 * Added the ability to disable access tokens
 * Removed `/v1/session/kv` REST API endpoints
-* Fixed a bug with listing trustees for a role and a bug with LDAP connections
+* Fixed an issue with listing trustees for a role and an issue with LDAP connections

 ## Qumulo Core 5.3.2
 {{page.varDownloadsRelnotes}}